vanyason/Billion-Rows-Test/README.md

 ## How to run

-Just execute `make` if you are on a Linux machine
+Just execute `make run` if you are on a Linux machine

 It will generate "ip.txt" with `100.000.000` lines of random IPs (`1.4GB`), run the test and print time passed with the `time` command.